ChiaHaoCheng/ChiaHaoCheng/README.md

   - NTHU M.S. in Statistics
   - NDHU B.S. in Applied Mathematics

-I am a new graduate from NTHU STAT.
-I have experience in data-driven model development.
 Currently, I am trying to find opportunities in **statistics**, **Mathematical Modeling** or **data science**.